alanboy/stuff/blog/_posts/2019-02-26-finance-statements-and-reporting.markdown

 It is intentional that Costco to have low gross profit.

-Current ratio = current assests/current liability.
+Current ratio = current assets/current liability.

 current means that 1 year of business cycle.

-The value of a company is comming from operations (finance activities does not add value to the company).
+The value of a company is coming from operations (finance activities does not add value to the company).
 Companies cannot add value from financial activities, just from operating activities.

 ## How stock price is determined
-Value of a co or stock price is decided by disconuted sum all future expected dividents.
+Value of a co or stock price is decided by discounted sum all future expected dividends.

 Operating cash flow.